pyprojectx/pyprojectx/docs/docs/recipes.md

 [tool.pyprojectx.aliases]
 # the notebook-dir is optional
-# -y is there to automatically answer 'yes' after quiting with ctrl+c
+# -y is there to automatically answer 'yes' after quitting with ctrl+c
 notebook = "jupyter notebook --notebook-dir docs -y"
 ```
 Just run `px notebook` or even `px n`